Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 ```
 #### *err*
 Type: *Error Object*
 > This variable is an Error Object.
-These objects contain a bunch of useful information that `errorLog()` will use to display a useful error message to the user
+These objects contain a bunch of useful information that `errorLog()` will use to display a useful error message to the user.
+> Within an error object is `err.What` which states what threw the error - it should be noted this function manually checks for, and strips that string of `Prototype.` to make it less confusing to read in the log.
+This means that if you have a function with that exact string its name may be stripped.

 #### *optMessage*
 Type: *String*